axoflow/axosyslog-docs/content/docs/install/helm/_index.md

 You must have [Helm 3.0 or newer](https://helm.sh) installed to use these charts.
 Refer to the [official Helm documentation](https://helm.sh/docs/intro/install/) for details.

+## Limitations

+The chart provides parameters that make it easy to:

+- collect logs using the `kubernetes()` source, and
+- forward the logs using the `network()` and `opensearch()` destinations.

+To use other sources and destinations, use the `config.raw` parameter.
+For the list of configurable parameters and their default values, see {{% xref "/docs/install/helm/helm-chart-parameters.md" %}}.

 ## Install

 To install the `axosyslog-collector` charts, complete the following steps.